 Like many other organisations within the UK, we have had to close down all of our activities, and they will remain closed until government restrictions are lifted.

-This page is intended to keep our members, and any other visitors to this website, informed regarding our response to the issue, and it was last updated on Saturday 6th June.
+This page is intended to keep our members, and any other visitors to this website, informed, and it was last updated on Monday 6th July.

 Advice from HM Government

 Here is what you can and can't do, from Saturday 4th July.

 And here is the current advice on meeting people from outside your household.

 We are still meeting, more often than usual, but now by video link from our homes, rather than in our usual face-to-face setting, and we have spent some time considering how and when we might be able to resume our activities.
 We will continue to update our members by e-mail using our Admin system, or via this website.

 Our A Walks Co-Ordinator Sarah is organising a trial resumption of A walks for July, with walks revised on some dates, and a pre-booking system to organise walkers into groups of no more than six.
 The following will appear shortly as an e-mail to all members, and is reproduced here for the benefit of anyone who might not receive the e-mail.